Posted At: Oct 12, 2023 - 47 Views

 Defining Integration Test Scenarios and Flows

-Define Integration Test Scenarios and Flows: Know the user flows in your app in which multiple components are working together.
-Define integration tests such that you properly cover all these user flows.
+Define Integration Test Scenarios and Flows:Identify user flows in your app where multiple components work in tandem.
+Define integration tests that comprehensively cover these user flows.

-Execute Tests Using Testing Frameworks and Tools: You can just use testing tools like flutter_test and integration_test for running the integration tests.
-Tools like these have APIs that help you in simulating user interactions and navigating in the app, surely knowing whether the wanted behaviour is there or not.
+Execute Tests Using Testing Frameworks and Tools:Utilize testing tools like "flutter_test" and "integration_test" to run integration tests.
+These tools provide APIs for simulating user interactions and navigating within the app, enabling you to assess whether the desired behavior is achieved.

 Utilizing Fake Implementations: